Navybits/grow-doc/docs/index.md

 and much more

-So, your `custom-packageName` will be a copy of `generic-package`.
+So, your `custom-packageName` will be a copy of our `generic-package`.

-First, you need to ensure you have the right structure for your code to behave as expected.
+**First**, you need to ensure you maintain the right structure for your code to behave as expected.
 It's preferred to organize the package folders accordingly to their code's destination: common code (`both`), `server` code and `client` code.

 ![package structure](https://portal.navybits.org/web/image/1446/download.png?access_token=9dcac7f8-77dc-4224-83b7-eccc88726dd2)